secretstartups/handbook/support/channels/index.html.md

 ## Support for customers on free plans

-For customers on free plans (.com 'Free' and self-managed 'Starter') there is the [GitLab forum](https://forum.gitlab.com).
+For customers on free plans (.com 'Free' and self-managed 'core') there is the [GitLab forum](https://forum.gitlab.com).
 The Support team does not currently work with the forum - the Community Relations team aims to answer questions there on a best effort basis in conjunction with the wider community.

 ## Partner Support